Skip to content

 Step 1: Audit and categorize before touching anything

 The temptation with a project like this is to start fixing the first red light you see.
 That's a mistake — you'll burn hours on low-value pages and lose track of what's done.
-Instead, we started by exporting every page and categorizing it by issue type: missing focus keyphrase, poor readability, missing or duplicate meta description, no internal links, missing image alt text, and so on.
+Instead, start by exporting every page and categorizing it by issue type: missing focus keyphrase, poor readability, missing or duplicate meta description, no internal links, missing image alt text, and so on.

 Step 2: Prioritize by traffic potential, not by list order